 Once the children have finished eating the children are brought down from the Dining Room by an adult, which is either a Reception Teacher or a Lunchtime Supervisor.

 We recognise that children eat their food at different speeds, so the children leave the Dining Room in small groups with their adult when they are ready.

-The children then play out in the Main playground with children from Key Stage 1.
-This gives them the opportunity to mix with their siblings in Years 1 and 2 if they have any and to make new friendships.
-They can also choose to play in the quieter end by the Reception Metcalfe.
+The children then play out together in the Main playground.
+This gives them the opportunity to mix with other children from one of the other Reception classes and to make new friendships.
+They can also choose to play in the quieter end by Reception Metcalfe.
 Appropriate outdoor toys and games are provided.

 How will I know what my child has eaten at lunchtime?

 Unfortunately we can not let every Parent/Carer know what each individual child has had for lunch.
 However, if we notice a child is eating very little, we will pass this information on to you.

 If a child has a packed lunch, we ask the children to leave their empty packets, wrappers, etc , in their box/bag, so you know what they have/ have not eaten.

 Does my child receive a drink/snack during the day?